jessepav/lacygoill-wiki-backup/fzf.md

 It seems that some settings are not documented anywhere else.
 Like `FZF_COMPLETION_TRIGGER`.

-## I have an issue with the fzf popup/floating window when invoking fzf from (N)Vim!
+## I have an issue with the fzf popup/floating window when invoking fzf from Vim!

 You need to find a MWE.
 Unfortunately, the  fzf and fzf.vim plugins  are very long, and  bisecting their